 Youth work which is open to every young person, such as youth clubs, has been reduced because of pressures on local authority budgets.
 Groundwork welcomes the increasing recognition of the need to fund open access services alongside targeted services for young people identified as at risk.
 Open access youth services play a vital preventative role, supporting the health and wellbeing of young people and helping them to become active members of their local communities.

 Education & employment

-The economic effects of the COVID-19 outbreak will hit young people especially hard as many work in insecure jobs and those out of work will be left further behind as employers rebuild their businesses.
+The economic effects of the COVID-19 outbreak have hit young people especially hard.
+Many young people work in insecure jobs or are just entering the jobs market.
+Young people who are out of work will be left further behind as employers rebuild their businesses.
 Those already struggling in education will have had their studies disrupted and may find it difficult to re-engage in learning or compete in a difficult job market.
-An emergency response is needed to ensure that this crisis does not scar the prospects of a generation.
+We need an emergency response to ensure that this crisis does not scar the prospects of a generation.

-We are committed to safeguarding young people both directly while participating in our programmes and through taking practical action on poverty and climate change.

-These commitments are reflected in our Hear By Right accreditation, which recognises our dedication to youth participation and promoting youth voice.
+We are committed to safeguarding young people, both directly on our programmes and through taking practical action on poverty and climate change.
+The Hear By Right accreditation recognises our dedication to youth participation and promoting youth voice.

-Since 2018, Groundwork has drawn on the creativity and vision of a Youth Advisory Board, made up of 16 to 24 year olds drawn from a wide range of backgrounds, who advise on the charity’s approach to business planning, fundraising and campaign development.
+Since 2018, Groundwork has drawn on the creativity and vision of a Youth Advisory Board, made up of 16 to 24 year olds.
+Members are drawn from a wide range of backgrounds and advise us on business planning, fundraising and campaign development.

 Groundwork is a member of the Youth Employment Group and the National Youth Advisory Board.